Trump administration says it's cutting 90% of USAID foreign aid contracts

 In the federal court filings Wednesday, nonprofits owed money on contracts with USAID describe both Trump political appointees and members of Musk's teams terminating USAID's contracts around the world at breakneck speed, without time for any meaningful review, they say.

-"'There are MANY more terminations coming, so please gear up!''' lawyers for the nonprofits wrote, quoting an email sent by a USAID official to staff on Monday.
+"'There are MANY more terminations coming, so please gear up!''' a USAID official wrote staff Monday, in an email quoted by lawyers for the nonprofits in the filings.

+The nonprofits, among thousands of contractors, owed billions of dollars in payment since the freeze began, called the en masse contract terminations a maneuver to get around complying with the order to lift the funding freeze temporarily.

 The State Department said Secretary of State Marco Rubio had reviewed the terminations.